Cloud-Computing-3SK/backend/README.md

 }
 ```

 > **Note:** Returns all notes from the user's organization (not just their own notes).
-If user is not part of an organization, returns only their own notes.
+If user is not part of an organization.